hunsa/sc24-repro/for-paper-authors/README.md

 IMPORTANT: When **submitting the AD Appendix** (as well as the AE Appendix later), authors **do not have to hide their identity**.
 We ensure that authors' names are not revealed to the Papers committee, which works dual-anonymously, which is different from the Reproducibility committee.

 After paper acceptance, authors can request badges by providing an AE Appendix.
 The AE Appendix can be thought of showing the Reproducibility reviewers that your artifact, described in the AD Appendix,  is indeed complete, functional, or reproducible.
+The AE Appendix evaluation will be conducted in a double-open manner, simplifying the process for authors to grant access to specific hardware required by Reproducibility reviewers.

 ## Can authors reference figures or tables from the AD/AE Appendices in the paper?